parallelwindfarms/byteparsing/paper/paper.md

 Writing functional parser combinators is a staple of functional languages like Haskell.
 The paper "Monadic Parsing in Haskell" [@hutton_meijer_1998] gives a complete tutorial on how to write a basic recursive descent parser.
 Most of what Hutton and Meijer teach carries over nicely to Python, once we take care of a few details.
 We've replaced some Haskell idioms by features that are considered more 'pythonic'.

-We explain the concept of a monadic parser in terms of taking `str` as input for simplicity.
+We explain the concept of a functional parser combinator in terms of taking `str` as input for simplicity.
 Later we will see that we need to make things a bit more complicated.

 The core idea of functional parsing is that a parser for some object is a function.
 This function takes in the input string, and (possibly) returns the parsed object together with the rest of the input.
 In Python typing parlance this could be written as